-The Blue Lagoon Malta is a small bay with relatively shallow, azure-coloured water that’s located on the West coast of Comino island, between Malta and Gozo.
+The Blue Lagoon Malta is a small bay with relatively shallow, azure-coloured water located on the West coast of Comino island, between Malta and Gozo.

 On this page, you’ll learn everything you need to know about whether, how and when best to visit the Blue Lagoon Malta.

-Taking a boat trip to the Blue Lagoon in Malta is by far the most popular and comfortable option, with many opting to take an organised boat trip from one of the tourist hotspot (usually Sliema and Buġibba, Qawra and St. Paul’s Bay) and spending a day (or afternoon) there.
+Taking a boat trip to the Blue Lagoon in Malta is by far the most popular and comfortable option, with many opting to take an organised boat trip from one of the tourist hotspots (usually Sliema and Buġibba, Qawra and St. Paul’s Bay) and spending a day (or afternoon) there.

-Food and drinks are usually available on board, the cost is somewhere between €25-35 per person and you can get a transfer to/from the departure point to/from your place of stay easily.
+Food and drinks are usually available on board, the cost is somewhere between €25-35 per person, and you can get a transfer to/from the departure point to/from your place of stay easily.

 Good to know about this option: